Winter in Algonquin Park

 Special Rules for Winter Backcountry Camping in Algonquin Park

-When the ground is snow covered or lakes are frozen in Algonquin Park, winter backcountry camping is not permitted on designated summer campsites or within 30 metres of a lakeshore, trail, or portage marked on the Canoe Routes Map or Backpacking Trails Map.
+Between December 1 and March 31, winter backcountry camping is not permitted on designated summer campsites or within 30 metres of a lakeshore, trail, or portage marked on the Canoe Routes Map or Backpacking Trails Map.
 It is recommended that you camp in low sheltered areas where there is a good supply of standing dead firewood for warmth and cooking.

 Interpretive Trails